navin-moorthy/100-Days-of-Code-Round-1/log.md

 [Tusk](https://github.com/subdavis/Tusk) - For accessing keePass files from the extension but the need for it is less as manual copy pasting is preferred.

+Always Revisit your Google Security to revoke some of the apps access that you don't use anymore.

 [Table of Contents](#toc)

 ---